Flag of Ecuador: Symbolism

 Miranda ascribed the colours he chose for his flag to Johann Wolfgang von Goethe's theory of primary colours.
 In a letter written to Count Semyon Romanovich Vorontsov in 1792, Miranda described a late-night conversation which he had with Goethe at a party in Weimar, Germany during the winter of 1785.
 Fascinated with Miranda's account of his exploits in the American Revolutionary War and his travels throughout the Americas and Europe, Goethe told him that, "Your destiny is to create in your land a place where primary colours are not distorted.”
 He proceeded to clarify what he meant:

+The flag features a unique coat of arms at its center, depicting a mountain, a river, and the famous Galápagos Islands, emphasizing Ecuador's diverse geography.
+This flag is a symbol of national pride, reflecting Ecuador's independence and unity.
+The bold colors of yellow, blue, and red, symbolize the country's rich cultural and natural heritage.

 The first time the yellow, blue and red flag was flown by Miranda was in 1806 on the ship Leander when trying to face the Spanish forces off of the coast of Jacmel, Haiti.
 The colors of the modern Ecuadorian flag evolved from those of the flag of the nation of Gran Colombia, which encompassed the territories of modern-day Ecuador, Colombia and Venezuela.
 The colors have the following meanings: